 I learned to knit when I was eight years old, so that I could make little jackets for my troll dolls.
 When I lived in England, before I trained as an architect, I ran a textiles workshop, where we did all our own dying, weaving and knitting.
 I belong to two knitting groups and of course I’m a member of wwww.ravelry.com.
 I’ve been knitting for 52 years… which explains why my sleeves are so long!

-I am always happy to share patterns, appreciate other knitters, and teach beginning knitters.
+I am always happy to share patterns, appreciate other knitted projects, and teach beginning knitters.
 Just call me on 805.4440.5573, or email DrKyreAdept@gmail.com.

-I finally finished the small blanket I’ve been working on for six weeks.
-The center was done on the knitting machine, and the grey segments were machine knitted with hand-knitted mitred corners and then sewn together.
+Winter 2017: Below is the afghan I made for my father in Boulder.
 The outer burgundy+black border was entirely hand-knitted in garter stitch, and then sewn to the blanket.
 Lots of work, and I’m happy with how it turned out!

 Just made this scarf/shawl for a dear friend’s birthday .
 Click here to download the pattern: Wingspan Shawl.

 Other recent projects include a shawl based on a tallit (Jewish prayer shawl).
 It’s mostly machine-knitted, although the teal textured stripes were knitted by hand.
 To make the shawl lie flat, I crocheted a single-stitch border in silver (on each end) and white in each side of them middle portions.

 Below is a baby blanket for a little girl born on 10.
 April, 2018.
 The main yarn is made from soy fibers, and the contrast yarn is a sock-weight acrylic thread in a mixture of orange, purple and lime green.
 Of course it’s washable!
 To create the lettering, I printed up the correct knitting graph first, then selected a font in Word, and overprinted it on the graph paper.